GR8505/Credit_Risk/README.md

 ![](https://github.com/GR8505/Credit_Risk/blob/master/Images/Cluster_Centroids.png)

-In this undersampling technique there is nosignificant improvement in the scores for both High-Risk and Low-Risk customers.
+In this undersampling technique there is no significant improvement in the scores for both High-Risk and Low-Risk customers.
+Furthermore, the accuracy of the model is worse at 0.54.

 ----------------------------------------------------------------------------------------------------------
 ## Combination Sampling